Aliases for KMT2A Gene

 GeneCards Summary for KMT2A Gene

 KMT2A (Lysine Methyltransferase 2A) is a Protein Coding gene.
-Diseases associated with KMT2A include Wiedemann-Steiner Syndrome and Leukemia, Acute Lymphoblastic 3.
-Among its related pathways are PKMTs methylate histone lysines and Circadian rythm related genes.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and identical protein binding.
+Diseases associated with KMT2A include Wiedemann-Steiner Syndrome and Acute Myeloid Leukemia With T(9;11)(P22;Q23).
+Among its related pathways are PKMTs methylate histone lysines and Senescence and Autophagy in Cancer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
 An important paralog of this gene is KMT2B.

 Histone methyltransferase that plays an essential role in early development and hematopoiesis.
-Catalytic subunit of the MLL1/MLL complex, a multiprotein complex that mediates both methylation of Lys-4 of histone H3 (H3K4me) complex and acetylation of Lys-16 of histone H4 (H4K16ac).
-In the MLL1/MLL complex, it specifically mediates H3K4me, a specific tag for epigenetic transcriptional activation.
-Has weak methyltransferase activity by itself, and requires other component of the MLL1/MLL complex to obtain full methyltransferase activity.
-Has no activity toward histone H3 phosphorylated on Thr-3, less activity toward H3 dimethylated on Arg-8 or Lys-9, while it has higher activity toward H3 acetylated on Lys-9.
-Required for transcriptional activation of HOXA9.
+Catalytic subunit of the MLL1/MLL complex, a multiprotein complex that mediates both methylation of 'Lys-4' of histone H3 (H3K4me) complex and acetylation of 'Lys-16' of histone H4 (H4K16ac).
+In the MLL1/MLL complex, it specifically mediates H3K4me, a specific tag for epigenetic transcriptional activation (PubMed:12453419, PubMed:20677832, PubMed:26886794).
+Has weak methyltransferase activity by itself, and requires other component of the MLL1/MLL complex to obtain full methyltransferase activity (PubMed:19187761, PubMed:26886794).
+Has no activity toward histone H3 phosphorylated on 'Thr-3', less activity toward H3 dimethylated on 'Arg-8' or 'Lys-9', while it has higher activity toward H3 acetylated on 'Lys-9'.
+Binds to unmethylated CpG elements in the promoter of target genes and helps maintain them in the nonmethylated state (PubMed:20010842).
+Required for transcriptional activation of HOXA9 (PubMed:12453419, PubMed:20677832, PubMed:20010842).
 Promotes PPP1R15A-induced apoptosis.
 Plays a critical role in the control of circadian gene expression and is essential for the transcriptional activation mediated by the CLOCK-ARNTL/BMAL1 heterodimer.
-Establishes a permissive chromatin state for circadian transcription by mediating a rhythmic methylation of Lys-4 of histone H3 (H3K4me) and this histone modification directs the circadian acetylation at H3K9 and H3K14 allowing the recruitment of CLOCK-ARNTL/BMAL1 to chromatin (By similarity).
+Establishes a permissive chromatin state for circadian transcription by mediating a rhythmic methylation of 'Lys-4' of histone H3 (H3K4me) and this histone modification directs the circadian acetylation at H3K9 and H3K14 allowing the recruitment of CLOCK-ARNTL/BMAL1 to chromatin (By similarity).

 Lysine methyltransferases are enyzmes that catalyze the transfer of methyl groups from S-adenosylmethionine (SAM) to the lysine residues on histones, particularly histones H3 and H4.
 The dysregulation of this methylation is critical in the development of cancer.